Identity & Intergroup Relations Lab

 How do People Experience and Navigate Intergroup Contexts?

 For members of many stigmatized groups, identity concealment is a common and consequential tool for managing the stigma they may face.
 However, the full and specific scope of when and why people engage in identity concealment has long been unclear.
-To understand the scope of concealment's relevance, much of our lab’s work has focused on the twin questions when people feel they can conceal their identities (Le Forestier et al., 2020, European Journal of Social Psychology; Le Forestier et al., 2022, Personality and Social Psychology Bulletin; Le Forestier et al, 2024, Personality and Social Psychology Bulletin; Le Forestier & Lewis, R&R, Nature Reviews Psychology), and when they feel they need to conceal their identities (Le Forestier & Lewis, R&R, Nature Reviews Psychology).
-In this work, we build from the idea that people’s intergroup experiences are best understood in context, and that explanations that use static identities as units of explanation do not adequately capture these experiences (Le Forestier & Lewis, R&R, Nature Reviews Psychology).
+To understand the scope of concealment's relevance, much of our lab’s work has focused on the twin questions when people feel they can conceal their identities (Le Forestier et al., 2020, European Journal of Social Psychology; Le Forestier et al., 2022, Personality and Social Psychology Bulletin; Le Forestier et al, 2024, Personality and Social Psychology Bulletin; Le Forestier & Lewis, 2024, Nature Reviews Psychology), and when they feel they need to conceal their identities (Le Forestier & Lewis, 2024, Nature Reviews Psychology).
+In this work, we build from the idea that people’s intergroup experiences are best understood in context, and that explanations that use static identities as units of explanation do not adequately capture these experiences (Le Forestier & Lewis, 2024, Nature Reviews Psychology).

 What are the Consequences of People’s Strategies for Navigating Intergroup Contexts?